wrburnham/wrburnham.github.io/_posts/2020-04-14-snake-to-camel.markdown

 int some_number = 4;
 {% endhighlight %}

-which is typical of C, python and sometimes php
+which is typical of C, python and sometimes php, known as snake case

 and